dionys93/ety-dictionary/data-text/inglisce/orthography/phenomena/stress.md

 ### Overview

-Stress in Inglisce is **predictable by word class and morphology**.
+Stress in Inglisce is **largely predictable by word class and morphology**.
-It determines vowel pronunciation, guides accent usage, and, for nouns, signals gender.
+It determines vowel pronunciation, governs accent usage, and, for nouns, signals grammatical gender.

 ---